Language Centre

 • greet and introduce yourself and others

-• ask and give directions
+• ask about names and nationalities

 Chinese Beginners 2

-• further talk about extended family and schools
+• talk about days and dates

 Chinese Beginners 3

-• recreational activities
+• describe ongoing activities

-The above is an indication of content that may be covered over the duration of the course but it could vary depending on the level and progress of students in the class.
+The above is an indication of content that may be covered over the duration of the course, but it could vary depending on the level and progress of students in the class.

 Contact us